The earth is what we all have in common.

-Our trained educators build on programming week to week, they look for qualities of awareness, enthusiasm, health and vitality, rather than measuring a skill, or testing for information storage.
-Our educators are able to suspend their own agendas and take the lead of the group.
-They tune into what the children need, they listen closely to each story, watch for when their eyes light up, fostering those sparks of connection.
-Through careful observation they are able to nourish their growth, their natural curiosity of the world and the deep connection that they have with each other and the earth.
+Our educators are trained in the art of observation.
+We look for qualities of awareness, enthusiasm, health and vitality, rather than measuring a skill, or testing for information storage.
+We tune into what the children need, we listen closely to each story, watch for when their eyes light up, fostering those sparks of kindness and connection.

 Roots 2 Rise Outdoors is dedicated to caring for the earth.
 By providing opportunities for connection, we are helping our future leaders make choices in taking positive action to protect something they are connected to.
 We follow Leave No Trace principles and are conscious about leaving the spaces we use better than we found them.
-We assess our use seasonally, and ensure that we show continuous respect and gratitude to the wildlife and creatures that inhabit the places that we visit.
+We assess our use seasonally, and ensure that we show prioritize the respect and gratitude we have for the wildlife and creatures that inhabit the places that we visit.